March of state companies resets global trading patterns

 For Ian Taylor, the head of the world's largest oil trader Vitol with net profit of $1.7 billion in 2011, it is also clear that a lot of new entrants will come from Asia as they are trying to pursue incremental profits.

-In fact, China has already quietly built powerful global trading desks at state-backed Unipec (0386.HK) and PetroChina (0857.HK).
+In fact, China has already quietly built powerful global trading desks at state-backed Unipec and PetroChina .
 "These are formidable forces," said Tornqvist.

 "What is important for them is to be in control of the major flows ...
 They understand that it is a global market and what happens in one part of the world still is important for them".